fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 #### 8.21 books by genre with GraphQL

-In previous exercise 8.20, the filtering could have been done using just React.
-To complete this exercise, you should filter the books in the recommendations page using a GraphQL query to the server.
-The query created in exercise 8.5 could be useful here.
+In the previous two exercises, the filtering could have been done using just React.
+To complete this exercise, you should redo the filtering the books based on a selected genre (that was done in exercise 8.19) using a GraphQL query to the server.
+If you already did so then you do not have to do anything.

 This and the next exercises are quite **challenging** like it should be this late in the course.
 You might want to complete first the easier ones in the [next part](/en/part8/fragments_and_subscriptions).

-Some tips:

-- Instead of using <i>useQuery</i>, it is probably better to do the queries with the <i>useLazyQuery</i> hook.
-- It is sometimes useful to save the results of a GraphQL query to the state of a component.
-- Note that you can do GraphQL queries in a <i>useEffect</i> hook.
-- The [second parameter](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect) of a <i>useEffect</i> hook can become handy depending on your approach.

 #### 8.22 Up-to-date cache and book recommendations